Obama, Romney tiptoe around housing morass as they woo voters

 Romney has been haunted by his remark last year that the foreclosure process should be allowed to "hit bottom," and he did not release a housing plan until earlier this month.
 Long on rhetoric and short on details, it calls for many of the approaches that Obama is already taking.

-Five years after the housing market's collapse touched off the 2007-09 recession, $7 trillion in household wealth has vanished and neighborhoods across the country are still pockmarked with boarded-up houses.
+Five years after the housing market's collapse touched off the 2007-09 recession, $7 trillion in household wealth has vanished and neighbourhoods across the country are still pockmarked with boarded-up houses.

 Although home prices are edging upward in many markets, they are unlikely to return to pre-bust levels for years.